How Do Commercial Fleets Optimize Car Starter Battery Usage?

 Can solar panels charge fleet starter batteries?

-Yes, 150W rooftop panels maintain charge during idle periods, reducing alternator strain.
+Yes, rooftop solar panels can maintain charge during idle periods and reduce alternator strain.